Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**Febururay 22nd, 2019 - 15:31:00**

+I got the vision again.
+I asked the Eyes about it.
+They say I'll be in the Human world soon enough.
+They say I'll help a group of Humans out.
+They say the Humans wil help me out, too.
+I'm excited.
+They tell me not all Humans will be nice.
+They say some will try to hurt me.
+Father's Human workers.
+I asked the Eyes if I'll be okay.
+They say I will.
+That's good.

+---

 **February 21st, 2019 - 09:32:45**

 I keep getting visions of a city.
 I don't know what they mean.
 I'm standing guarding a group of humans.
 There's a large man in a metal suit.
 He tries to shoot me.
 I decapitate him.
 I don't get it.